mspataruupland/takeHomeAssignment/README.md

-The scope of this take home assignment is to build from scratch a web application for uploading and displaying a list of products from a tab delimited file.
+The scope of this take home assignment is to build from scratch a simple web application for uploading and displaying a list of products from a tab delimited file.
 There is no hard requirement on the programming language, so feel free to use the technologies that you feel the most comfortable with.

 You should allocate between 2-4 hours for this assignment.